Categories

 Play

-Believing In Your Imagination
+Believing in Your Imagination

 I think it’s kind of curious to now see that how in this world do you do things that are equally crazy and how do you have the courage to believe in your imagination for things right off the bat mathematically seem incoherent.